bbc/device_api-android/README.md

 DeviceAPI::Android::ADBCommandError is raised when we cannot connect to a device, e.g. adb times out.

-DeviceAPI::Android::ADBCommandError is raised when we cannot disconnect to a device, e.g. adb times out or we were already disconnected.
+DeviceAPI::Android::ADBCommandError is raised when we cannot disconnect from a device, e.g. adb times out or we were already disconnected.

 ### Detecting devices